 8-9 hours later, I came out of surgery with a huge gash down my stomach and an ostomy bag attached to my side.
 My first reaction was, "What in the f****** hell is this?"
 I never even

-knew was an ostomy was let alone saw one!
+knew what an ostomy was let alone saw one!
 I was in and out of consciousness for the next few days trying to understand what happened to me.
 I had dropped 40 pounds in about a week.
 My voice sounded like

-Grandpa Simpson from the tv show The Simpsons.
+Grandpa Simpson from the TV show The Simpsons.
 And I was so thirsty, I would have drank toilet water if they let me have it.

-Well moving forward a few days, I started feeling a little better but was worried about getting home, and getting back to work, paying my hospital bill. (you can't leave the hospital until your bill is paid
+Well moving forward a few days, I started feeling a little better but was worried about getting home, and getting back to work, paying my hospital bill.
+(You can't leave the hospital until your bill is paid

 in full in the Philippines).
 But slowly things started improving.
 I got in touch with work.
 I didn't have access to most of my money so my sister and son helped me out with that.
 Now my next problem was

 getting home.
-It's a 15 hour flight if you fly direct!
+It's a 15-hour flight if you fly direct!
 I booked a flight that stopped in Korea first for 5 hours, then to Boston then finally to Philadelphia.
 So after a very hard flight,